 Keep Learning about ETL Transformation

-Data Transformation - This simple explanation also includes an easy-to-follow example that shows exactly why it’s crucial that critical data is converted correctly and isn’t lost when it’s transferred from an application to a database.
+Data Transformation – This simple explanatory page includes an easy-to-follow example that shows why it’s crucial that critical data be converted correctly when it’s transferred from an application to a database.

-Data Warehousing Fundamentals: A Comprehensive Guide for IT Professionals - This book features a robust section on transformations that groups transformation techniques into “basic tasks” and “major transformation types.”
+Data Warehousing Fundamentals: A Comprehensive Guide for IT Professionals – This book features an informative section on transformations that groups transformation techniques into “basic tasks” and “major transformation types.”

-Loading and Transformation in Data Warehouses - This article goes into more detail about the difference between multi-stage and pipelined data transformation, featuring diagrams that show the process from flat files to tables.
+Loading and Transformation in Data Warehouses – This article goes into detail about the difference between multistage and pipelined data transformation, featuring diagrams that show the process from flat files to tables.